embedr-finance/embedr-docs/docs/embedr-protocol/01-overview.md

 ### Rethink about the section structure in here.
 :::

-There are five main components to the EMBEDr Protocol:
+There are five main components to the Embedr Protocol:

 1. [Stable Coin Factory](/embedr-protocol/stable-coin-factory)
 2. [Stability Pool](/embedr-protocol/stability-pool)